-A baseline value will be defined as the last available value collected on or prior to the date/time of first dose of study drug.
+A baseline value will be defined as the last available value collected on or prior to the date/time of first dose of study drug for the RDV (5-day or 10-day) groups.
+For the SOC group a baseline value will be defined as the last nonmissing value obtained on or prior to the protocol Day 1 visit date.
 Change from baseline to a postbaseline visit will be defined as the postbaseline value minus the baseline value.